-Lee Zou, PhD
+Lee Zou, PhDPrincipal Investigator

-Checkpoint, telomeres and the cell cycle
+Checkpoint, DNA replication, DNA repair, telomeres and the cell cycle

-Checkpoint signaling and epigenetic regulation
+Checkpoint signaling, non-coding RNA, and epigenetic regulation

 The signaling of DNA damage through the checkpoint pathway is generally viewed as a cascade of protein phosphorylation events.
-However, several other types of protein modifications—such as ubiquitylation, SUMOylation, methylation and acetylation—are also regulated by DNA damage.
-Furthermore, noncoding RNAs have also been implicated in the DNA damage response.
-We have recently identified a number of proteins that may link these regulatory mechanisms to DNA damage response.
-Our ongoing studies aim to elucidate how this network of regulatory events is integrated in the presence of DNA damage.
+However, recent studies by us and others have revealed that many types of modiﬁcations of proteins and chromatin—such as ubiquitylation, SUMOylation, methylation and acetylation—also contribute to DNA damage signaling.
+Furthermore, noncoding RNAs have also been implicated in this process.
+We are currently investigating how this network of regulatory events is integrated to the DNA damage response.

-Checkpoint inhibition and targeted cancer therapy
+Checkpoint inhibitors and targeted cancer therapy

 A postdoctoral position is available to study DNA damage checkpoint signaling and regulation of DNA repair and replication.
 Our research is aim at understanding how cells sense DNA damage and orchestrate various damage responses to maintain genomic stability (PNAS 25:13827-32; Science 300:1542-49; G&D 16: 198-208.).
 We are currently using biochemical, cell biological, and genetic approaches to investigate how the ATR-mediated checkpoint is activated by DNA damage and how it coordinates DNA synthesis and repair at stalled replication forks.
 Both human cells and budding yeast, two highly complementary model systems, are being used as in our studies.
 Interested applicants should have a PhD and/or MD degree, and a strong background in either biochemistry, cell biology, or yeast genetics.